UbiquityDotNET/Llvm.NET/src/Llvm.NET/Native/Handles/ReadMe.md

 ```

 ### Global Handles
-Global handles require the caller to explicity release the resources.
+Global handles require the caller to explicitly release the resources.
 In Llvm.NET these are managed with the .NET SafeHandles types through
 an Llvm.NET specific derived type LlvmObject.
 Thus, all resources in
 LLVM requiring explicit release are handled consistently using the